coredns/coredns/notes/coredns-1.6.6.md

 # Plugins

-A new plugin [*bufsize*](/plugins/bufsize) has been added to prevents IP fragmentation for the DNS Flag Day 2020 and to deal with DNS vulnerability.
+A new plugin [*bufsize*](/plugins/bufsize) has been added that prevents IP fragmentation for the DNS Flag Day 2020 and to deal with DNS vulnerabilities.

 * [*cache*](/plugin/cache) added a `serve_stale` option similar to `unbound`'s `serve_expired`.
-* [*sign*](/plugin/sign) fix signing of authoritative data that are not authoritative for.
+* [*sign*](/plugin/sign) fix signing of authoritative data that we are not authoritative for.
 * [*transfer*](/plugin/transfer) fixed calling wg.Add in main goroutine to avoid race conditons.

 ## Brought to You By